How to prevent textile waste

 As someone who is introducing textiles into the world, I am particularly concerned about keeping my textiles (and others) out of the landfill.
 Luckily, there are many ways to keep them out of the waste stream and in circulation.
 Here’s my top ten ways to keep textiles like clothes and household fabrics out of the landfill:

-No Trace’s 10 list for keeping textiles out of the landfill:
+No Trace’s 10 list for how to prevent textile waste & keep textiles out of the landfill:

 - Shop less, buy quality, and extend the life of your clothes and household textiles.